 In easy terms, these are pieces of software that have a lot of rules that analyze what the user is looking for and what kind of information to return.
 These rules or decisions are made based on what information is available in their index.

 This process ranks the good content at the top, which is the best answer for the user’s query.
 It means that the most relevant result appears on top of the web.
-This is all about how do search engines work while ranking.

 Why care about the ranking process?

 In order to acquire traffic from search engines, your website requires you to appear in the top positions on the first page of the results.

 It is statistically proven that the majority of the users click on the top 5 results (both desktop and mobile).
 Appearing on the second, third or fourth page of the results will not get you any traffic at all.
 Traffic is one of the advantages of SEO.

 Knowing how search engines work can help you regulate your website and increase your rankings and traffic.
 So this is how your website ranking increases.

 This is how we can understand how does SEO works On Google.

 Search engines have become very complex computer programs.
 Their interface may be easy but the way they work and make decisions is far from easy.